 Other studies have shown that CBD has anti-oxidant effects, which can reduce the symptoms of oxidative stress, inflammation and autoimmune disorders.
 The study was conducted by George W. Booz, a professor in the department of pharmacology and toxicology at the University of Mississippi Medical Center, who concluded:

 Inflammation and oxidative stress are intimately involved in the genesis of many human diseases.
 Unraveling that relationship therapeutically has proven challenging, in part because inflammation and oxidative stress "feed off" each other.
 However, CBD would seem to be a promising starting point for further drug development given its antioxidant and anti-inflammatory actions on immune cells.George W. Booz, professor of pharmacology and toxicology at the University of Mississippi Medical Center

 Even terpenes, the fragrant oils found within cannabis, have shown anti-inflammatory effects and temporary immunosuppressive qualities, which suggests that they may be beneficial for acute cases of inflammation.

-The reason cannabis is proving to be so effective in treating many autoimmune and inflammatory disorders is because humans have an endocannabinoid system (ECS,) which helps to regulate both inflammatory and neurodegenerative processes.
+The reason cannabis is proving to be so effective in treating many autoimmune and inflammatory disorders is that humans have an endocannabinoid system (ECS,) which helps to regulate both inflammatory and neurodegenerative processes.